NREL/nirbdoms/README.md

-Code used to run analysis and create visualizations/tables for ‘Rapid monitoring of fermentations – a feasibility study on biological 2,3-butanediol production’ (Biotechnology for Biofuels and Bioproducts 2025)
+Code used to run analysis and create visualizations/tables for ‘Rapid monitoring of fermentations – a feasibility study on biological 2,3-butanediol production’

+Tillman, Z., Peterson, D.J., Dowe, N. et al. Rapid monitoring of fermentations: a feasibility study on biological 2,3-butanediol production.
+Biotechnol.
+Biofuels Bioprod.
+18, 60 (2025).

 ## How to Reproduce Analysis